AllenGleeson/Ellas_Design/readme.md

 ### Media

-Media will be added by the site owner.
+Media will be added by the site owner when adding new products.

 ### Future Additions